-He is the fourth politician to hold the role, not counting Jim Wallace, who served as acting first minister three times.
+She is the fifth politician to head Scotland's devolved government (not counting Jim Wallace, who served as acting first minister three times.)

-So who are Scotland's leaders, past and present, and what legacies have they left?
+Here's a quick look at Scotland's leaders, past and present, and the legacies they have left.

 Donald Dewar secured his place in history when he became first minister of the first Scottish Parliament in almost 300 years, but his time in the role was cut sadly short.